seraogianluca/IR2/Marketing/MaketingPlanFinale.md

 **Ultimate technology**: A unique system of latest generation sensors combined with a specific AI make the IR2 robots the best in terms of orientation and interaction with the surrounding environment, able to generate intelligent and optimized cleaning paths in order to save battery and time, face obstacles and real time mapping recalculation in case of disposition changing.

-**Panik situation recognition**:  the robot can detect the situation in which things are getting bad avoiding to make it worse trying to escape from it and limiting battery waste.
+**Panik situation recognition (X serie only)**:  The robot can detect the situation in which things are getting bad avoiding to make it worse trying to escape from it and limiting battery waste.
 Twisted wires in brushes, thin carpets, with fringes or raised corners, insurmountable objects on which competitors' products often jam with no way out.

-**No corners left behind**: the functional shape and the external brush make the robot able to reanch any corner.
+**No corners left behind**: The functional shape and the external brush of the vacuum make the robot able to reach any corner.

 **Dimensions**: The height of the robot makes it capable to clean under the thinner furniture.

 **Noise**: Silent and not annoying sound.

+**Mochojojo App functions**:
+- Virtual walls (X serie only)
+- Interaction vacuum-mop (X serie only)
+- Remote controll
-**Neutron App functions**: virtual walls, interaction vacuum-mop, remote controll, robot feedback and alert message on the status of the robot, users feedback collection.
+- Robot feedback and alert message on the status of the robot
+- Users feedback collection (Optimized in X serie).

+**Recharging dock**: both vacuum cleaner and mop go back to the dock automatically.

+**Mop extras**:
+- A cleaning pad for every kind of floor
+- Wax parquet function.
+- Higher tank capacity respect to the IRobot Bravaa.

 ## 7. Pricing